Kellenkjames/RB109/object_passing/example_6.md

 ```
 # Written Response:

 The local variable `test_str` is initialized and assigned to the String `'Written Assessment'` on line 9.
-The `test` method is called on line 10 with `test_str` passed to it as an argument.
+The method definition `test` is called on line 10 with the reference `test_str` passed to it as an argument.

-The local variable `str` which is bound to the String `Written Assessment` uses shorthand reassignment to perform the following operation: `Written Assessment` + `"!"` and stores the value back to `str` on line 5.
+The local variable `str`; which is bound to the String `'Written Assessment'`; concatenates the String `"!"` and reassigns the value back to `str` on line 5.
+This returns the String `'Written Assessment!'`.

-The `downcase!` method is called on `str`; which is now the String `'Written Assessment!'` on line 6.
+The `downcase!` method is called on `str` on line 6.
+This returns the string `'written assessment!'` which is also the return value of the method definition `test`.

+Since `test_str` is reassigned from within the method *before* a mutating method is called on the object; it returns its original object; the String `'Written Assessment'`.
-The method returns `'written assessment!`.
-The `puts` method is called on line 11 and the variable `test_str` is passed to it as an argument; since `test_str` was reassigned in the method before it was mutated; the output is the original String; `Written Assessment`.
+The `puts` method is called with the reference `test_str` passed to it as an argument on line 11.
+This outputs the String `'Written Assessment'`.
+The method returns `nil`.

-This problem demonstrates reassignment and mutable objects.
-Strings are mutable objects.
-If a String is reassigned *before* it's mutated; the original object will be left unchanged.
-The reason is that reassignment will bind the variable to a different object and the mutating method is called on the different object; *not* the original.
+This problem demonstrates concepts of reassignment and mutating methods.
+When a reference is passed to a method call and the reference is reassigned *before* a mutating method is called on the object; the original object outside of the method won't be affected.
+Anytime a object is reassigned; the original object is disconnected from the variable.